-1. ANSI/AAMI ST79 8.2.1:
+- 1. ANSI/AAMI ST79 8.2.1: - a.

-- a.
 "Instrumentation intended for use with electric current should be tested for integrity each time is its processed in accordance with the instrument manufacturer's written IFUs for inspection." - b.
 "Cables/cords are also a source of concern and need to be inspected and checked for integrity and continuity." - c.
+According to ANSI/AAMI ST79 (Para: 8.2.1 Inspection of instruments intended to be used with electric current), "e) The insulation should be checked at appropriate inspection points for the instrument.
+(See Table 1 and Figure 1 through Figure 5)."

+- d.
+Always refer to the instructions for use (IFU) of the instrument being tested for integrity and/or details on inspection points and/or areas of concern. - e.
 "Each insulation tester may be supplied with a variety of accessories to test specific instrumentation and cables/cords based on their design." - 2.
-FDA Safety Communication Warning Letter 2018:
+FDA Safety Communication Warning Letter 2018: - a.

-- a.
 FDA discussed the importance of surgical fire prevention and gave recommendations to reduce their occurrence. - b.
 This guidance directs the inspection of all instruments for evidence of insulation failure before usage. - 3.
 The Association of periOperative Registered Nurses (AORN) recommends: - a.
-Inspecting and evaluating the integrity of insulation on insulated devices, cords, and cables. - b.
-Visually examining insulated devices and testing them with equipment specifically designed to detect insulation failure. - 4.
+Insulation failures are not visible and damage to insulation may not be seen during visual inspection. - b.
+Testing before use and after decontamination allows a defective device to be replaced before use or sterilization and provides an opportunity for corrective action in advance of the surgical procedure. - 4.
 The Association of Surgical Technologists (AST) recommends: - a.
 Insulation scanners to detect the release of stray electrical energy along the length of the instrument insulation. - b.
 Lighted magnification to visualize the integrity of the insulation of each insulated item.